junxit/us-congress-bills-111/metadata.md

 - Rep. Courtney, Joe [D-CT-2] (C001069)
 - Rep. Sanchez, Loretta [D-CA-47] (S000030)
 - Rep. Owens, William L. [D-NY-23] (O000169)
+- Rep. Hunter, Duncan D. [R-CA-52] (H001048)
+- Rep. Rogers, Mike J. [R-MI-8] (R000572)
+- Rep. Murphy, Patrick J. [D-PA-8] (M001168)
+- Rep. Myrick, Sue Wilkins [R-NC-9] (M001134)
+- Rep. Young, C. W. Bill [R-FL-10] (Y000031)
+- Rep. Gonzalez, Charles A. [D-TX-20] (G000544)

 ## Committees (1)

 - House — Armed Services Committee

+## Recorded votes (1)

+- 2010-03-21 — [House 111-2-169](votes/house-111-2-0169.md) — On Motion to Suspend the Rules and Agree, as Amended — **Passed** (400–0)

 ## Actions

 - 2010-02-25 — Introduced in House
 - 2010-02-25 — Introduced in House
 - 2010-02-25 — Referred to the House Committee on Armed Services.
+- 2010-03-20 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2010-03-20 — Considered under suspension of the rules. (consideration: CR H1788-1793)
+- 2010-03-20 — DEBATE - The House proceeded with forty minutes of debate on H. Res.
+1119.
+- 2010-03-20 — Ms. Bordallo moved to suspend the rules and agree to the resolution, as amended.
+- 2010-03-21 — Considered as unfinished business. (consideration: CR H2170-2171)
+- 2010-03-21 — Motion to reconsider laid on the table Agreed to without objection.
+- 2010-03-21 — On motion to suspend the rules and agree to the resolution, as amended Agreed to by the Yeas and Nays: (2/3 required): 400 - 0 (Roll no. 169). (text: CR 3/20/2010 H1788)
+- 2010-03-21 — Passed/agreed to in House: On motion to suspend the rules and agree to the resolution, as amended Agreed to by the Yeas and Nays: (2/3 required): 400 - 0 (Roll no. 169).(text: CR 3/20/2010 H1788)
+- 2010-03-21 — The title of the measure was amended.
+Agreed to without objection.